x

 Additionally, Spokane Transit Authority (STA) will offer fare exemptions to riders going to and from a cooling center when the temperature is 95 degrees or above.

-Passengers may board and travel to a cooling area in order to be allowed to ride for free.
+Passengers may board and travel to a cooling area for free.
 This practice will remain in effect for same-day return trips even after the temperature has dropped below 95 degrees that same evening.

 The Salvation Army is also offering vans that can pick up passengers and aid them in contacting local shelters.
 Call 509-280-6860 or 509-280-6894 for a ride.